- •

 For detailed ferry policies, check the company’s page on our site or reach out to our support team.

-Make your journey from Antikythera to Athens (All Ports) enjoyable with these handy tips for a safe, comfortable, and fun trip!
-The ferry route connecting Antikythera and Athens passes through Piraeus, offering stunning views and a chance to soak in the beauty of the Aegean Sea.
+Make your journey from Antikythera to Athens (All Ports) enjoyable with these practical tips for a safe, comfy, and fun ride!
+This ferry route takes you through Piraeus, connecting you to Athens’ rich history and vibrant culture.

-Parking: Ample parking is available at Antikythera port, making it easy to leave your vehicle before boarding.
+Parking: Ample parking is available at Antikythera port, making it convenient for those with vehicles.

-Scenic Views: Keep your camera handy!
-The ferry ride offers breathtaking views of the coastline and nearby islands, so enjoy the journey as well as the destination.
+Scenic Views: Keep your camera ready!
+The ferry ride offers stunning views of the Aegean Sea and surrounding islands.

-Ticket Tips: Book your tickets early to secure your spot.
-Use the Ferryscanner app for easy booking and real-time updates.
+Tickets: Book your tickets early to secure the best rates.
+Use the Ferryscanner app for updates and quick bookings.

-Onboard Dining: While there are dining options available onboard, it’s a good idea to pack snacks and water for your trip.
+Onboard Dining: While there are dining options available, don’t forget to bring snacks and water for the journey.

 Arriving at the ferry port in Antikythera